Netherlands

 Haaksbergen and Boekelo near Enschede in the eastern Netherlands

-- SGB steam hauled
+- SGB tourist

 - STAR at 26km, the